 Healing times will depend on where your piercing is located, how well it's cared for and any unexpected setbacks such as irritation from being bumped or caught on clothing.
 You can give yourself the best chances of quick, uneventful, healing by going to a reputable piercer who uses high-quality jewelry and by following their aftercare instructions.
-I've provided guidelines of how long healing is expected to take by piercing location.
-If you're taking longer to heal than seems normal, or something doesn't look right it's best to talk to your piercer and get their advice.
+I've provided guidelines on how long healing is expected to take by piercing location.
+If you're taking longer to heal than seems normal, or something doesn't look right, it's best to talk to your piercer and get their advice.

 Optimistic Piercing Heal Times

 1. Ear lobes

 3. Lip and tongue